davesnx/dinosaur/README.md

 ### Roadmap
 > or things that you could do to learn and improve the game
 - Refactor anything!
+- Add Dark mode
-- Add speed incrementation
+- Add horizontal speed incrementation
-- Add enemyGap decrementation
+- Add enemies gap decrementation
 - Add another kind of enemy: "therodactiles".
 Google Chrome dinosaur game have therodactiles that flies against the dinosaur when you cross 500 points.

 ## License